 Employment FAQs

-In Palm Springs and throughout the Coachella Valley, the law firm of Schlecht, Shevlin & Shoenberger assists both plaintiffs and defendants in litigating an array of employment law matters, including wrongful termination and wage and hour claims.
+In Palm Springs and throughout the Coachella Valley, the law firm of Schlecht, Shevlin & Shoenberger assists both plaintiffs and defendants in litigating all types of employment disputes, including wrongful termination and wage and hour claims.
 The firm has decades-long relationships with the businesses, courts, and people of Riverside County, and provides the following answers to frequently asked questions as a resource for those seeking general information about employment law in California.
-To learn more, contact the firm today.

 How do I safely terminate an employee?

-Generally, thorough documentation and communication can go a long way toward reducing an employer's exposure to liability for wrongful termination.
-An employer should keep a detailed record of any and all problems relating to an employee's performance, including dates and times, and should also communicate to the employee that there is a problem and clearly outline what should be done to remedy it.
-This type of communication should be documented, including a signed acknowledgment by the employee.
-Finally, if the employee is being terminated, the employer should meet with him or her and provide a letter stating the reasons for the termination and the date on which it goes into effect.
+Generally, thorough documentation and communication can go a long way toward reducing an employer’s exposure to liability for wrongful termination.
+An employer should keep a detailed record of any and all problems relating to an employee’s performance, including dates and times, and communicate the problems and potential remedies to the affected employees.
+At the time of termination, the employer should meet with the employee and provide a letter stating the reasons for the termination and the date on which it goes into effect.

 In California, an employer may not terminate an employee on the basis of age, race, sex, religion, national origin, disability, pregnancy, or sexual orientation.
 Furthermore, it is unlawful to terminate an employee for refusing to break the law, for taking leave under the Family and Medical Leave Act, or for a reason not contained in the employment contract (if there is one).
 It is also unlawful to fire an employee in retaliation for filing a discrimination or safety claim.
 Finally, if the company has a stated policy or procedure with respect to employee disciplinary action or termination, it must not fire someone without following that policy or procedure.